agonzalezro/cibuddy/README.md

-I wanted some simple way to send commands to the iBuddy device but seems that the project [pybuddy](https://github.com/ewall/pybuddy) was abandoned and no longer working (at least, no at Ubuntu 12.04).
+I wanted some simple way to send commands to the iBuddy device but seems that the project [pybuddy](https://github.com/ewall/pybuddy) was abandoned and no longer working (at least, not at Ubuntu 12.04).

 It's called cibuddy because we want to use it as a Continuous Integration alert.